Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 Joy-Con and Controller Improvements

 Out of everything on the Switch 2, the Joy-Cons have probably had the most noticeable upgrades overall.
-First off, they’re bigger, which makes a real difference in how they feel in-hand, offering a much more comfortable experience, especially for longer play sessions.
+Firstly, they’re larger, which makes a significant difference in how they feel in-hand, offering a much more comfortable experience, especially during longer play sessions.

 Switch 2 Joy-Cons in black with orange and blue trim, as well as wrist straps attached.